How to Set Short-Term and Long-Term Financial Goals

 • Multiple income streams.
 As you grow older, you may have bigger financial responsibilities: putting children through school, paying off a mortgage, higher medical bills, etc. Part of long-term financial goals is finding ways to earn beyond your monthly paycheck.

-Tips for Setting Effective Short, Mid, and Long-Term Financial Goals
+Tips For Setting Effective Short, Mid, and Long-Term Financial Planning

 • Document it.
-Articulating your goals can actually make them clearer and more concrete.
-Determining what goals are short term, mid term, and long term financial goals, can help you get started.
+Articulating your goals can make them clearer and more concrete.
+Determining what goals are short term, mid-term, and long term financial planning can help you get started.
 If you and your partner have shared financial goals—for example, planning how to pay off a mortgage—talking about it and writing it together can make sure that you’re on the same page.

 Title loans are short-term loans that let you use your vehicle title as collateral.
 You can borrow up to $15,000, depending on your vehicle model and condition.